wisol-SFM/WSSFM20Rx_12x/README.md

 The main core of the module is based on the Nordic nRF52832 SOC.
 Wisol has developed an application layer on top of Nordic SDK to interact with all connectivity blocks and sensors.
 BLE can be directly programmed using Nordic SDK directives as it is embedded into the nRF52 chip.

 # Issue
-- __Acceleration sensor inside the module will be changed around Q3.2018 from BMA250E to BMA253.__
+- __Acceleration sensor inside the module could be changed after around Q3, 2018 from BMA205E to BMA253.__
+  - BOSH notified E.O.L of the BMA250E in Jan.,2018.
   - Main difference between two parts is resolution of the acceleration.
 10bit for BMA250E and 12bit for BMA253.
-  - BMA250E was declared  E.O.L part from BOSH in JAN, 2018.
-  - Please refer to the datasheet for accelerometer.
+  - Please refer to the application note for accelerometer.
 [BMA253_Datasheet](development/sigfox_cfg2/documentation/datasheet/Bosch_01242017_BMA253-1217713.pdf)

 # Keil development environment (windows)
 [Development_Environment_Setup_Guide](development/sigfox_cfg2/documentation/manual/[WISOL]Development_Environment_Setup_Guide_V202.pdf)